XinnuoXu/DRank/README.md

 python log_reading.py > AMT_dials.txt
 python log_preprocess.py
 ```

-After running the preprocessing, the following files are generated. `AMT_preprocessed.txt` is a file with all dialogues and rated scores. `generated_dial_examples_*` are positive and negative examples for supervised learning that we will explain later.
+After running this preprocessing, the following files are generated. `AMT_preprocessed.txt` is a file with all dialogues and rated scores. `generated_dial_examples_*` are randomly sampled positive and negative examples for supervised learning that we will explain later.

 * `AMT_preprocessed.txt`
 * `generated_dial_examples_dev.neg`